by George Orwell

 Most good stories start with a fundamental list of ingredients: the initial situation, conflict, complication, climax, suspense, denouement, and conclusion.
 Great writers sometimes shake up the recipe and add some spice.

-Winston leads a squalid existence in 1984, Oceania; he is sexually frustrated and psychology oppressed by the Party.
+Winston leads a squalid existence in 1984, Oceania; he is sexually frustrated and psychologically oppressed by the Party.
 He starts a journal to catalog his subversive thoughts against the Party.

 Julia approaches Winston, and the two start a secret love affair.
-Meeting at places they think evade telescreens and microphones, they fall deeper and deeper in love with each other, all the while talking incessantly about rebelling against the Party.
+They meet at places they think evade telescreens and microphones and fall deeper and deeper in love with each other, all the while talking incessantly about rebelling against the Party.

 Real acts of subversion!
 Winston has gained an ally in his covert acts of rebellion against the Party.
 Will they succeed in their plans against the Party?
 Julia’s involvement adds a second dimension to our protagonist’s life, and we wonder how it will all turn out.
 Now, not only does Winston have to hide his journal writing from the Party, but must find hideouts to consummate his love.
 Will this make it harder or easier for Winston to survive and succeed?
 All these questions sound like conflict, don’t they?

 O’Brien approaches Winston and inducts both him and Julia into the Brotherhood.
 Supposedly.
 O’Brien arranges for Winston to receive a copy of Goldstein’s manifesto, detailing the "how" and "why" of the rebellion.

 We all knew it was going to get complicated once the enigmatic Inner Party member got involved.
 Why does Winston trust him?
 Why isn’t Winston paranoid, for once?
 And what about that odd interaction at O’Brien’s residence?
 That was sure fishy.
 And in traditional English Major language, fishy = complicated.